 Use Cases: Which Tool is Best for Whom?

-- Enterprises: Asana is more likely to be the choice of the likes of Fortune 500 companies, thanks to security and the “Goal” tracker.
+- Enterprises: Asana is more likely to be the preferred choice of a company such as a Fortune 500, because of security and “Goal” tracker.

-- Software Developers: Asana (or a completely new tool, such as Jira) is the go-to choice because of hard dependencies and sprints.
+- Software Developers: Asana (or a totally new tool, like Jira) is the preferred choice due to hard dependencies and sprints.

 Pros and Cons